BridgesLab/FellowshipWorkshopDocuments/Timeline.md

 ## What Will I Need to Write?

 You will to write several sections that will be compiled into the final grant.
 Reach out to your grants administrator and they can provide you with a checklist.
-The component and their lenghts can be found here: https://grants.nih.gov/grants/how-to-apply-application-guide/format-and-write/page-limits.htm#train and below.
+The component and their lengths can be found [here](https://grants.nih.gov/grants/how-to-apply-application-guide/format-and-write/page-limits.htm#train) and below.

 | Section | Length | Notes |